 By lapse of time at the conclusion of the incumbent Academic Year.

-Article VII – Hiring of Executives and Presidents
+Article VII – Hiring of BSA Executives and Club Presidents

 Hiring of Executives and Goodman Student Club Presidents shall be done in two stages to ensure legitimacy and transparency in all decisions.

 The first stage of the hiring process involves a pre-screening interview of each applicant for an Executive position.
+The interviewers for these positions shall be:

+The incumbent Goodman Student Club President and the Student Engagement Coordinator for the role of President of any Goodman Student Club;

-This interview is conducted by the incumbent Goodman Student Club President ore BSA President, the BSA Vice President - Internal Affairs, and the Student Engagement Coordinator (herein referred to as the Hiring Committee).
+The BSA President, the BSA Vice President - Internal Affairs, and the Student Engagement Coordinator for any BSA Executive position.

-After completion of the pre-screening interviews, the Hiring Committee must create a short-list of candidates that they feel that are suitable for the position.
+After completion of the pre-screening interviews, the interviewers must create a short-list of candidates that they feel that are suitable for the position.

-It is at the Hiring Committee’s discretion to short-list only one (1) candidate for a position if they feel that the remaining candidates for the position do not meet the requirements of the position.
+It is at the interviewers’ discretion to short-list only one (1) candidate for a position if they feel that the remaining candidates for the position do not meet the requirements of the position.

-It is also at the Hiring Committee’s discretion not to short-list any candidates if they feel that the applicants did not meet a minimum threshold of seventy percent (70%) on their interview grading sheet.
+It is also at the interviewers’ discretion not to short-list any candidates if they feel that the applicants did not meet a minimum threshold of seventy percent (70%) on their interview grading sheet.
 In this case, the position application will be reopened.
 Current applicants are not restricted from reapplying.

-The second stage of the hiring process requires each of the short-listed candidates to present to the BOD for up to ten (10) minutes and then answer up to five (5) minutes of questions.
+The second stage of the hiring process requires each of the short-listed candidates to present to the BOD for up to five (5) minutes and then answer up to five (5) minutes of questions.

+In the event that an applicant is, under any circumstance, unable to attend an in-person presentation, the applicant shall be permitted to submit a ten- (10) minute video presentation.
+The applicant will be provided with a short list of questions by the BOD that must be addressed during the final five (5) minutes of the presentation.
+The content of these questions is at the discretion of the BOD.

 The voting members of the BOD will each submit a slate of positions with their respective selections for each position.

 Positions are reviewed in descending order ranked by highest number of votes for any one applicant.

 An applicant is immediately removed from consideration for other positions once the applicant has been approved for a position.

 An applicant who receives the votes of one director greater than fifty percent (50% + 1) of the voting directorship will be considered approved for the position.

 If, for a position, no applicant has received one greater than fifty percent (50% + 1) of votes, the applicant with the largest number of votes will be considered for the position, pending a simple-majority vote of approval by the BOD.

 In the event that the vote does not pass, the BOD will table selection for that position until the other positions have been selected.

-Positions for which applicants were not approved following the metrics prescribed in Article 7 Section 3(c) will be revisited and individually voted through a Borda Count as outlined below:
+Positions for which applicants were not approved following the metrics prescribed in Article 7(3(c)) will be revisited and individually voted through a Borda Count as outlined below:

 Voters rank applicants by position with the values 1 through n (n being the number of applicants);

 A voter is permitted to rank less than n applicants, if the voter so chooses.

 A vote submitted with a single selection (e.g. one check-marked selection) will be counted as a rank of 1 for the chosen selection.

 Applicants are assigned n points for a rank of 1, n-1 points for a rank of 2, continuing to 1 point for a rank of n with unranked applicants receiving zero points;